emmalait/project-time-mgmt/documentation/features.md

 # Features

+* Register/login & roles
+* Customers & projects
+* Recording time
+* Role-specific summary reports

 ## User stories

 * As an employee...
   - I can record my hours by project and work type.
-  - I can view my recorded hours.
+  - I can view my recorded hours by project and work type.

 * As a project manager...
   - I can record my hours by project.